kastentx/link-shrink/README.md

+# link-shrink

+inspired by bit.ly

- Pass in a url as a parameter and the microservice returns a shortened URL as JSON!
+Pass in a url and the microservice returns a shortened URL!

- Now with Mongoose!!

- FreeCodeCamp Back End project #3
+Made with Node.js and Mongoose/MongoDB.

+## view a running demo at https://link-shrink.herokuapp.com/